frederiksemmel/linicrypt_typst/main.typ

   Therefore their sum is also contained in the subspace, so $vv_i - xx in ker(Fixing_0)$.
   This means condition 2 is fulfilled.

-  Condition 3. is almost always fulfilled exept if all the calls to the oracle return 0 by chance.
+  Condition 3. is almost always fulfilled except if all the calls to the oracle return 0 by chance.
 ]

 #remark[
   - This proof works for sets of constraints which are mixed from different oracle models.
   - The program $Att$ can be expressed as a Linicrypt program.
   - What we will later prove is that the reverse of the corollary is also true.
-  This means that any adversary for the $SolGame$ is actually nothing else than a Linirypt program.
+  This means that any adversary for the $SolGame$ is actually nothing else than a Linicrypt program.
 ]

 Remark for Zahra and Bruce: I find all of this until here quite complicated for what it is supposed to say.